luca28pet/AdvancedKits/README.md

 This is a simple yet useful PocketMine-MP kit plugin.
 For who doesn't know what kits are, they are groups of items that you can get simply by typing a command or touching a sign.

+*Find the latest PHAR at: https://poggit.pmmp.io/ci/luca28pet/AdvancedKits*

+This plugin only supports PocketMine-MP.
+It might work on other forks as well, but please Do NOT open issues if you have problems with AdvancedKits and you are using a fork.

 **Features:**

 - Highly configurable